Starcounter/Docs/guides/network/middleware/README.md

 ![Middleware example](../../../assets/Middleware-example.PNG)

-An example of this can be an extremely basic spam filter:
+An example of this can be an basic spam filter:

 ```cs
 Application.Current.Use((Request request) =>